Head and Neck Cancer

 Diagnosis and Staging of Head and Neck Cancer in Houston

-After head and neck cancer has been diagnosed, tests are done to find out if cancer cells have spread within the area or to other parts of the body.
+After head and neck cancer has been diagnosed, tests are run to find out if cancer cells have spread within the area or to other parts of the body.
 Some of the tests used to diagnose lung cancer are also used to stage the disease, including MRI, CT scan and PET scan.

 Oral Complications of Chemotherapy and Head/Neck Radiation